On Ternary Trees and Fighting Fish: Concluding Remarks

-This indicates that there exists a statistic on fighting fish with such a scattering distribution.
-Moreover, these $q$-polynomials specialize at $q=-1$ to the aerated sequence $1,0,2,0,7,0,30,0$, $143,0,728,\dots$, in which the terms alternate between 0 and the number of symmetric fighting fish.
-It is interesting to find a statistic of fighting fish such that the generating function admits such a $(-1)$-evaluation phenomenon.
+These $q$-polynomials specialize at $q=-1$ to the aerated sequence 1, 0, 2, 0, 7, 0, 30, 0, 143, 0, 728, $\dots$, in which the terms alternate between 0 and the number of symmetric fighting fish.
+This $(-1)$-evaluation phenomenon is known in terms of synchronized intervals of Tamari lattices by Fang, Fusy and Nadeau \cite[Section 6.4]{FFN-2025}, where symmetric fighting fish correspond to synchronised self-dual intervals.
+It remains interesting to find a natural statistic directly on fighting fish that describes the above distribution and $(-1)$-evaluation phenomenon.